Grossular Garnet: Gemstone Information

 Originally discovered (1967) and described from the Tsavo National Game Park in Kenya from which it took its name, this green vanadium-bearing (goldmanite component) grossular garnet, with minor chromium, is more

 prevalent in Tanzania where production from Tunduru, Ruangwa, Umba, Merelani Hills and Komolo has outstripped that from Kenya.
 Also found at Gogogogo, Madagascar.
-Colours range from bluish green to yellowish green, the former, sometimes called forest green, being the most highly regarded.
+Colors range from bluish green to yellowish green, the former, sometimes called forest green, being the most highly regarded.
 Tsavorite is uncommon in sizes above 3 ct.

 Vanadian grossular has also been reported from Swat, Pakistan.
 Meralani Mint Green This is the trade name for bright green garnet discovered in the same mines that produce Tanzanite, about 25 miles south-east of Arusha,